 Vendor Management Including Outsourcing Partners

-Vendor management and outsourcing partners are more roles that may be filled by several people in the early stages of a startup.
+Vendor management and outsourcing partners are more roles that may fill by several people in the early stages of a startup.
 These roles are not particularly in-line with the roles traditionally associated with the CTO.
 However, early in the process, the CTO may be no worse-suited to filling these roles than anyone else.